New Puppy Primer

 Training & Socialization

 Training your puppy can include formal puppy socials, puppy kindergarten, and even private training lessons in addition to your own efforts at home.
 Bolton Vet hosts puppy socials as well as puppy kindergarten year-round.
-Locally, Mellow Mutt in Manchester, Tails-U-Win in Manchester, and Faithful Friends K9 Academy in Ellington also offer training classes.
+Locally, Mellow Mutt in Manchester, Tails-U-Win in Manchester, and other venues in our area also offer training classes.
 If you’re in search of a dog training book as a guide, check out the following:

 How to Behave So Your Dog Behaves by Sophia Yin